Chinoiserie1/STATE_DAO/README.md

 # STATE_DAO
 DAO functioning like a state

-=> This DAO it's for educational purpose.
-This DAO want to function like state with currency, it will implement all control for state like ( currency, social security, taxes, retirment ... ) this DAO refers to France State so maybe some functionality of ur state will not be implemented.
-Feel free to uprgrade this code :)
+This DAO it's for educational purpose.
+This DAO want to function like state with currency, it will implement all control for state like ( currency, social security, taxes, retirment ... )Feel free to uprgrade this code :)

 This DAO will implement 1 curency ( ERC20 ) in this case DT for DAO Token.